Percrocutidae

-Taxonomy
+Taxonomy and evolution

+Taxonomic history

+Percrocuta was first considered as a side-branch outside of Hyaenidae by Thenius in 1966.
+It was later named as a different subfamily, Percrocutinae, of Hyaenidae in 1976, and at that time was proposed to include Percrocuta, Adcrocuta eximia, and Allohyaena kadici.
+Dinocrocuta was elevated from a subgenus to a full genus in 1988.

+The family Percrocutidae was formally elevated in 1991, to include the genera Percrocuta, Dinocrocuta, Belbus and Allohyaena.

+Later studies have suggested that Belbus and Allohyaena are true hyaenids and not percrocutids.

 Classification

 The list follows McKenna and Bell's Classification of Mammals for prehistoric genera (1997).
 In contrast to McKenna and Bell's classification, they are not included as a subfamily into the Hyaenidae but as a separate family Percrocutidae.